I enjoy a tuna melt as much as the next person.

 Their tails thrum against the deck of a boat faster than I can tap my fingers, and they sound to me like a woodpecker drumming.

 They travel in schools that can be up to 19 miles wide.
-After a quick Google search, I discovered that 19 miles is more than twice as wide as the world's widest river.
+After a quick Google search, I discovered that 19 miles is wider than the widest point of the Mississippi River.

 Pop quiz: What is the world’s widest river?